Motel business plan for starting your own business

 2.4 Business Target

-Just like a resort business plan, it is important to have a clear business target before we start the motel business.
+Just like a resort business plan, it is important to have a clear business target before we start the motel business plan.
 The goal of this business is to make money, of course.
 However, we cannot go around telling that to the customers, it ruins the image of the business.

 The targets of Wanderer’s Inn will be to: